maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Discussion and changes could then be made around these mockups before any engineering costs were incurred; it was more efficient and cost-effective to do it this way.
 As a result decision-makers would gravitate towards brainstorming on usability, architecting, and the design aspects of a project at the graphic design phase in the development process: that began and oftentimes ended before front end engineers were really involved.

-Back then that kind of made sense, it was a simpler world, one design could almost fit all, and most things that happened in the browser could be replicated in a mockup.
+Back then that kind of made sense, it was a simpler world, one design could almost fit all, and things happening in the browser were not as super interactive as they are today.
 Consequently, front end developers found the bulk of their contribution to a project in implementing completed mockups: They understood what kind of code the backend team needed and how they would use it, and they had the skills necessary to turn graphic design into pixel perfect – the standard of excellence back then – cross browser friendly code.

 Fast-forward to today and everything has changed: